 - 1. The Company's operation is a continuous process.
 It is not dependent on any cycle or season; - 2.
-Economic and infrastructure developments in the country may affect construction business; Interest rate movements may affect the performance of the real estate industry; Mining activities are generally hinge on the commodities market.
-Businesses not affected by known cycle, trends or uncertainties are power and water. - On March 8, 2018, the BOD of the Parent Company declared cash dividends amounting to P0.28 regular dividends per outstanding common share and P0.20 special cash dividends per outstanding common share in favor of the common stockholders of record as of March 23, 2018 and was paid on April 6, 2018.
+Economic and infrastructure developments in the country may affect construction business; Interest rate movements may affect the performance of the real estate industry; Mining activities are generally hinge on the commodities market and affected by weather conditions.
+Businesses not affected by known cycle, trends or uncertainties are power and water. - 3.
+On March 5, 2020, the BOD of the Parent Company has declared cash dividends amounting P0.23 regular dividends per common share and P0.25 special dividends per common share for a total of P6.37 billion in favor of the stockholders of record as of March 23, 2020 and was paid on April 3, 2020. - 4.
+There were no undisclosed material subsequent events and transferring of assets not in the normal course of business that have not been disclosed for the period that the company have knowledge of; - 5.

-On November 19, 2018, the BOD of the Parent Company declared special cash dividends amounting to P0.48 per outstanding common share in favor of the common stockholders of record as of December 5, 2018 and was paid on December 18, 2018.

-- 4. There were no undisclosed material subsequent events and transferring of assets not in the normal course of business that have not been disclosed for the period that the company have knowledge of; - 5.
 There are no material contingencies during the interim period; events that will trigger direct or contingent financial obligation that is material to the company, including any default or acceleration of an obligation has been disclosed in the notes to financial statements. - 6.
-There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the company with unconsolidated entities or other persons created during the reporting period - Except for interest payments on loans, which the Company can fully service, the only significant commitment that would have a material impact on liquidity are construction guarantees.
+There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the company with unconsolidated entities or other persons created during the reporting period. - 7.
+Except for interest payments on loans, which the Company can fully service, the only significant commitment that would have a material impact on liquidity are construction guarantees.
 These are usually required from contractors in case of any damage / destruction to a completed project. - 8.
 Any known trends or any known demands, commitments, events or uncertainties that will result in or that will have a material impact on the registrant's liquidity.
 None - 9.
-The Group does not have any offering of rights, granting of stock options and corresponding plans thereof. - 10.
+The Group does not have any offering of rights, granting of stock options and corresponding plans therefore. - 10.
 All necessary disclosures were made under SEC Form 17-C.